SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/The_SBND_flux_files.md

 ### ConfigJ-v1

 Files were produced using BooNEtoGSimple.
-The flux file now includes a variables called vtx that stores hadron time of flight and neutrino time of flight from production to flux window.
+The flux file now includes a variables called vtx that stores kaon time of flight and neutrino time of flight from production to flux window.
 Check [sbndcode PR #??]() and sbn-docdb#?? for more details.
 Otherwise, it uses an identical window setup to ConfigH-v1.